ekwoka/advent-of-code/readme.md

 [Task 6](2021/06/tasks.mjs) - Algorithm for tracking Lanternfish Populations over time.

 [Task 9](2021/09/tasks.mjs) - Flood-fill algorithm for identifying large basins in the sea floor.

+[Task 12](2021/12/tasks.mjs) - Algorithm for finding all the possible paths through a omni-directional graph.